suricats/surirobot-api-weather/README.md

 # Weather API for Surirobot

 ## Overview
-This API uses Forecast API to retrieve weather for a given location
+This API uses Dark Sky API to retrieve weather for a given location

 ## Requirements
 * NodeJs >= 8